Forgetting is Everywhere: Analysis

 \subsection{Implications of distribution shift}

-\looseness=-1 Distribution shift and stochasticity strongly influence forgetting dynamics.
-In i.i.d.\ environments, the interaction process is stationary and induced futures evolve smoothly.
-When learner hyperparameters are well-tuned and training conditions are stable, forgetting dynamics become smooth and predictable, allowing the learner to balance adaptation and retention effectively.
-In such settings, training efficiency is high because the learner's updates operate under consistent conditions, and the underlying data distribution provides consistent feedback for improvement.
+\looseness=-1 Distribution shift and stochasticity influence forgetting dynamics.
+In i.i.d.\ settings, the interaction process is stationary, and the predictive distributions are stable.
+When hyperparameters are well-tuned, the learner effectively balances adaptation and retention.
+These conditions yield desirable self-consistency properties that improve learning efficiency.

-\looseness=-1 In CL, abrupt shifts in the observation distribution cause discontinuous changes in $Z_t$ and its induced futures.
-Consequently, the \emph{magnitude of consistency violation abruptly increases at task boundaries} (\Cref{fig:cl_forgetfulness}) as the learner must rapidly adapt to a new task.
+However, in CL, abrupt changes in the observation distribution can cause abrupt changes in the state $Z_t$.
+Consequently, the magnitude of self-consistency \emph{violation abruptly increases at task boundaries} (\Cref{fig:conditional_futures}).

-\looseness=-1 RL, however, remains non-stationary throughout the training process.
-The learner's data distribution evolves in response to its policy, creating feedback loops that continually perturb its state.
-This interplay between environmental and algorithmic non-stationarity induces \emph{chaotic fluctuations} in the forgetting profile (\Cref{fig:rl_forgetting_landscape}).
-Current neural network optimisation algorithms, designed for the more stationary supervised learning setting, struggle to stabilise these dynamics.
-As a result, RL learners often fail to maintain a consistent balance between retention and adaptation, leading to poor learning dynamics and reduced training efficiency. \begin{takeaway} \looseness=-1 \emph{Stable forgetting dynamics improve learning efficiency by promoting a balanced trade-off between adaptation and retention.} \end{takeaway}
+Learning involves balancing the integration of new information with the retention of current knowledge.
+RL presents this challenge in an extreme form; the learner's policy influences future observations, inducing continual non-stationarity.
+In DQN, the TD loss rises as the agent incorporates new information.
+As the agent consolidates this information, the TD loss and the rate of information acquisition decline (\Cref{fig:rl_forgetting_landscape}).
+The forgetting curve tracks TD loss because forgetting is the mechanism the agent utilises to manage this process, demonstrating its importance in RL.

+\begin{takeaway} \emph{In non-stationary environments, continual changes to the data distribution often simultaneously outpace a neural network's ability to adapt and exacerbate its predictive self-inconsistency.
+As a result, the neural network struggles to consolidate information and select the appropriate information to discard.} \end{takeaway}